COS UCA Job Catalog

 • Host 2-hour office hour block each week

-• Grade asynchronously one problem/sub-problem (~3-5 hours/most weeks) for the entire class (weekly grading period starts Saturday and is due Tuesdays EOD for Spring 2023)
+• Grade asynchronously one problem or sub-problem (~3-5 hours/most weeks) for the entire class (weekly grading period starts Saturday and is due Tuesdays EOD for Spring 2025)

 Requirements: